laperacarlos/tax-calculator/README.md

    ```
    curl -X POST -H "Content-Type: application/json" -d "{\"name\" : \"company1\", \"income\" : 3000}" http://localhost:8080/entries
    ```
-  Application will process all necessary calculations and store created TaxEntry object on `List<TaxEntry> taxEntryList` .
+  Application will process all necessary calculations and store created TaxEntry object on `List<TaxEntry> taxEntryList`.
   You can send the POST request with different data as many times as you need.

 * Type url: http://localhost:8080/entries in your browser **OR** use `curl`:
   ```
    curl http://localhost:8080/entries
   ```
-  Result is a JSON with the array of five last added objects representing TaxEntryDto class objects and logging info message with detailed data in the console.
-The array is sorted starting from the newest entry.
-If there are less than five entries in memory, message info concerning the actual size of the list will be logged in the console.
+  Result is a JSON with the array of five last added objects representing TaxEntryDto class objects and logging in the console info message concerning the actual size of the list and detailed data for each entry.
+The array starts with the oldest entry.

 * Shut down application in your IDE **OR** use `curl`:
   ```